gokcinar/academic-kickstart/content/post/milliyet_03082020/index.md

 Obviously, I'm honored to be featured among such successful women and to represent the women in STEM.
 With that said, I have to note that I do not see myself as "successful" yet.
-The definition of success changes from person to person, but it also changes based on where you are in your life.
+The definition of success changes from one person to another, sure.
+But it also changes based on where you are in your life.
 As humans, we have a tendency to ignore all the things we've achieved and focus on the next big thing in our lives.
 Honestly, I do fall into this trap as much as the next person.
 But this is not what I mean by claiming that I am not successful yet.

 15 years ago, I would have considered myself to be successful if I could become an aerospace engineer.
 10 years ago, my goal was to get into one of the best graduate programs in aerospace engineering in the world with a research assistantship position.
 5 years ago, it was completing my PhD degree and landing on a good job.
 I have achieved all of these goals, and for this, I consider successful in these matters.
 But there's just so much more to accomplish, so much more to learn, many other things that I dream of...
 I don't know when, if ever, I can call myself successful.
-All I know is, it's a moving target and it keeps me going, hopefully stronger with every little victory on the road.
+All I know is, it's a moving target and it keeps me going, stronger with every little victory down the road.